EmSixTeen/syncfiles/readme.md

   - Specify the SSH port
       - `-p=*` | `--port=*`
       - Rarely non-default, always port 22 on ProISP
-  - Sync the uploads folder
+  - Sync the WordPress uploads folder
       - `--uploads`
       - Changes to uploads folder and syncs it in the direction chosen.
-  - Sync the plugins folder
+  - Sync the WordPress plugins folder
       - `--plugins`
       - Changes to plugins folder and syncs it in the direction chosen.
   - Debug
       - `--debug`
       - Echo the full string just so we can check it, nothing fancy.

-## Goals:
+## Requirements
-- Pull down plugins
+You must have authorised your SSH key on the remote machine.

-- Pull down uploads
+## Goals
 - Delete twenty-x themes, hello dolly, and akismet
 - Automatically set wp environment to production?